m417z/m417z.github.io/_posts/2019-11-19-The-De-anonymization-of-the-Technion-Confessions-Admin.md

 ![Great success!]({{ site.baseurl }}/images/The-De-anonymization-of-the-Technion-Confessions-Admin/Great-success.png)

+# So, Who's the Admin?

+Remember PODCASAT, the podcast hosted by Or and Shani?
+It was since renamed to YESH TSIYUNIM, and I was invited by Or to tell the story.
+You can listen to the episode [here](http://bit.ly/yesh-tziunim-2-2-webplayer) (Hebrew), and you might as well find out who's the de-anonymized admin.

 # Summary and Possible Mitigations

 **tl;dr —** This is a story about how I found and exploited an XSS vulnerability in the Technion course registration system to craft a page that revealed the victim's identity.
 Through a confession, I convinced the Technion Confessions page admin to visit that page and successfully revealed his identity.